2025–26 Galatasaray S.K. season: Pre-season

-This season will be the first since 2011–12 without Fernando Muslera, who departed the club after his contract expired.
+This season was the very first since 2010–11 without Fernando Muslera, who departed the club after his contract expired.

 On 12 June, Leroy Sané transferred to the club from Bayern Munich and signed a contract until 2028.

-On 19 June, 2025, Galatasaray has signed a sponsorship deal with Pasifik Holding, which will become the chest sponsor for the 2025–26 season during the domestic matches only in exchange for $10 million.
+On 19 June, Galatasaray signed a sponsorship deal with Pasifik Holding, which became the chest sponsor for the 2025–26 season during the domestic matches only in exchange for $10 million.

-On 20 June, Galatasaray pre 2025–26 season camp program has been announced.
+On 20 June, Galatasaray's pre-2025–26 season camp program was announced.

-On 4 July, The 2025–26 season Süper Lig fixtures have been announced.
+On 4 July, the 2025–26 Süper Lig fixtures were announced.

-On 4 July, Galatasaray Football Team started its preparations for the 2025–26 season with a training session at Kemerburgaz Metin Oktay Facilities today.
+On 4 July, Galatasaray began its preparations for the 2025–26 season with a training session at Kemerburgaz Metin Oktay Facilities.

-On 31 July, Victor Osimhen transferred to the club from Napoli and signed a contract until 2029.
-Galatasaray will pay Napoli a transfer fee of €75 million for this transfer.
-Osimhen's transfer broke a transfer fee record in Turkish football.
+On 31 July, Victor Osimhen transferred to the club from Napoli permanently and signed a contract until 2029.
+Galatasaray paid Napoli a fee of €75 million for the transfer.
+Osimhen's transfer broke the record for the largest in Turkish football.

 August

 On 28 August, Wilfried Singo transferred to the club from AS Monaco and signed a contract until 2030.

-On 28 August, Galatasaray's opponents in the Champions League 2025–26 Season league stage have been announced.
+On 28 August, Galatasaray's leagje phase opponents in the 2025–26 Champions League were announced.